metalmind/comp2510_final_project_Hospital_Management_System/docs/project_report.md

 Some of the challenges we faced are as follows:

-- Separating out Struct in patient.h and patient.c, took a while to figure out struct should be in .h file
+### 3.1 Separating out Struct in patient.h and patient.c, took a while to figure out struct should be in .h file

-- Learning where to decompose functions and implement reuse
+### 3.2 Learning where to decompose functions and implement reuse

+### 3.3 Issues assigning Strings to schedules after they have been initially assigned

+When initially prototyping the schedule module, we were putting the doctors' names to indicate that a doctor was assigned a schedule.
+This lead to an issue of reassigning the shifts in the char array because once they are initialized they become a string literal which are immutable.

+To solve this we make each doctor a struct with a unique ID which acts as a primary key.
+This then allows us to make the schedule array an array of ints instead of char* and lets us change the shift assignments much more easily.
+The tradeoff of this being that displaying the schedule requires more overhead before the doctor's name can be displayed, however this is a small tradeoff in comparison.

 ## 4. Testing Procedures and Results